 - You get the benefits of an enterprise solution (kinda like using an SSAS Tabular data model) without having to invest in all that infrastructure.

-This is how it works.
+Let’s explore how it works.

-Publish Your Golden Dataset
+Publishing Your Golden Dataset Options

 Your options are:

-- Save your Golden Dataset to OneDrive for Business and import to one or more App Workspaces from there.
+- Save your Golden Dataset to OneDrive for Business and import to one or more Workspaces from there.

-- Save your Golden Dataset to SharePoint Online and import to one or more App Workspaces from there.
+- Save your Golden Dataset to SharePoint Online and import to one or more Workspaces from there.

 Making Changes to The Golden Dataset